kckrithika/kaggle-challenges/sam-internal/k8s-in/tnrp/README.md

 ### Adding/Modifying environment variables.
 Currently, the environment specific parameters are defined in tnrp/firefly_service_conf.jsonnet file.
 If you want to customize a parameter for a specific environment, change the structure for that environment to override or add.
 The environmentMapping is used by the service template based on the estate being configured.

+### Running your own instance of service in a different namespace
+Following are the steps for running a separate instance of the service for local testing in prdsam:
+* ssh to <username>@shared0-samkubeapi2-1-prd.eng.sfdc.net using your kerb password
+* scp sam-internal/k8s-out/prd/prd-sam/firefly-test-firefly-manifests-svc.yaml or firefly-test_sam_manifests-svc.yaml to prd-sam /tmp directory
+* Edit the file and change the docker image to point to docker-sam repository in your namespace.
+Make sure you change the build.gradle file of the service you want to test and modify it to push the docker image to your namespace under docker-sam.
+* Change **_namespace: firefly_** to **_namespace: firefly[username]_**
+* Scale down any instance of the service running on other namespaces for the same repo.
+If you want to totally avoid any clashes, you can create your own repo and run a single instance of RabbitMq.
+* To scale down a service, run **_kubectl scale deployment firefly-[servicename]-[reponame] -n firefly[username] --replicas 0_** example: **_kubectl scale deployment firefly-pullrequest-tfm -n fireflytest --replicas 0_**, where tfm stands for test-firefly-manifests repo under SAM org
+* Run **_kubectl create -f /tmp/firefly-test-firefly-manifests-svc.yaml -n firefly<username>_** to create the service
+* Ensure services are running **_kubectl get pods -n firefly[username]_**

+### Adding your own repository
+Following are the steps for creating a separate repository for your own testing needs:
+* To create a clone of SAM manifests, you can clone test_sam_manifests under tnrpfirefly repo.
+* To create a service for the new repo, copy firefly-test-firefly-manifests-svc.yaml to a new file firefly-**repo_name**-svc.yaml under sam-internal/k8s-in/tnrp/templates directory.
+* Edit the file and change the config.estate based on where you want the service for this repo to run.
+If you are testing, it is best to stick with prd-sam.
+* Change instanceType to the newly created repo.
+* Change the queue names to your repo name.
+Intake service uses this to know where to route a request.
+There are some naming conventions followed in the code.
+For manifests, choose a repo name that has **manifests** in the name.
+* Run build.sh under k8s-in directory and raise a PR.
 #### Directory structure:

 * configs - store any app-specific configs in this directory